 g.
-Dependent/spouse of a nonresident alien holding a U.S.

-visa.
-This is an individual who can be claimed as a dependent or a spouse on a U.S. federal tax return, who is unable, or not eligible, to get an SSN, and who has entered the United States with a nonresident alien who holds a U.S. visa.
-If you apply for an ITIN under this category, remember to attach a copy of your visa to your Form W-7 and include a date of entry on line 6d.
+Dependent/spouse of a nonresident alien holding a U.S. visa.
+This is an individual who can be claimed as a dependent or is a spouse on a U.S. federal tax return, who is unable, or not eligible, to get an SSN, and who has entered the United States with a nonresident alien who holds a U.S. visa.
+If you apply for an ITIN under this category, remember to attach a copy of your visa to your Form W-7 and include a date of entry into the United States on line 6d.